For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 In the beginning, my aim in removing caffeine was less about health and more about self mastery.

-How could I claim free will if my actions, mood, and behaviors were controlled by this external force?
-I wanted to live in complete freedom — not captive to a cup of coffee every morning no matter where I found myself — at home, at work, or on vacation.
+How could I claim free will if my actions, mood, and behaviors were controlled by an external force?
+I wanted to live in complete freedom from addiction — not captive to a cup of coffee every morning no matter where I found myself — at home, at work, and while traveling.
 Getting free from caffeine was more of a spiritual endeavor, but ended up becoming a tremendous liberation for both my body and mind.

 In mid-March 2015 I embarked on a cold turkey caffeine detox expecting the usual side effects — headaches, lethargy and fatigue, irritability, and perhaps some mental fogginess.
 However what I endured went well beyond a bit of unease and discomfort.
 During the first twenty-four hours without caffeine the splitting headache arrived and I was short-tempered.
-By the afternoon of day two I was completely laid out on the bed unable to do anything — work, cook, clean, run errands, move, eat, engage with my phone or computer, talk.
+By the afternoon of day two I was completely laid out on the bed unable to do anything — work, move, eat, even talk.
 My entire body from head to toe was in an extreme state of ache, irritation, and pain.
 By the time night two arrived the suffering was so severe that I contemplated going to the hospital.
 I had sharp, constant kidney (what I later learned to be adrenal) pain which made it impossible to sleep.
-However each time I would try to lie down, overly exhausted, hoping to get some rest, I had an incessant crawling sensation in my legs.
+However each time I would try to lie down I had an incessant crawling sensation in my legs.
 The only thing that made it a bit better was to get up and move, so I paced the apartment for relief.
 The all-encompassing pain in my legs felt like snakes were slithering in and out of my veins and around my flesh and bones.
 These unbearable experiences continued into the third day and night.
 When I woke up on day four I felt the first glimpse of having emerged from the grip of caffeine, and one thing was glaringly clear to me.

 While caffeine is a socially acceptable stimulant, make no mistake it is a drug, and the experience I had detoxing from it after decades of use was a raw reminder of its devastating effect on the body.